sustainablelab/example-c-project/doc/Tutorial.md

 ```

 Variables in `make` start with `$`.
 The variables `$@` and `$^`
+are a special built-in type of variable called *automatic
-are *automatic variables*.
-These are built-in variables:
+variables*.
+Here are the three most common automatic variables:

 * `$@` is the target
 * `$^` is all prerequisites, space separated
 * `$<` is just the first prerequisite

+### User-defined variables

+A common user-defined variable is `CFLAGS` for listing all the
+compiler flags.
+Calling it `CFLAGS` is just a convention.

 If the variable is more than one character, it is enclosed in
-parentheses or curly braces, for example, `$(myvar)` or
+parentheses `$(CFLAGS)` or curly braces `${CFLAGS}`.
+By
-`${myvar}`.
-By convention, user-defined variables also use
+convention, user-defined variables also use parentheses, even if
-parentheses, even if they are just one character.
+they are just one character.

+### Build with automatic variables

-The build behaves the same:
+As expected, the build behaves exactly the same as before:

 ```bash
 $ touch src/main.c